 Because the financial aid process is performed on a rolling basis each year, students will receive revisions to their award letters if a new financial aid award is added to their existing record.
 This will be sent via an e-mail notification.

 New admits from select programs will receive a scholarship offer alongside their admission offer.
-In general, though, our new students will begin receiving award letters in February 2019.
+In general, however, our new students will begin receiving award letters in February 2020.
 You will be notified by e-mail once an award is available for view through your Admitted Student Portal or myTC Portal.
 Award letters will continue to be sent throughout the spring and summer in anticipation of the upcoming year as any financial aid award is generated or updated through an institutional/departmental scholarship and/or the FAFSA.
 Please note, however, that scholarship awards are not guaranteed.

 Continuing students will begin receiving award letters toward the end of the spring semester.
 You will be notified by e-mail once an award is available for view through your myTC Portal.
 Award letters will continue to be sent throughout the spring and summer in anticipation of the upcoming year as any financial aid award is generated or updated through an institutional/departmental scholarship and/or the FAFSA.
 Please note, however, that scholarship awards are not guaranteed from one academic year to the next and do not renew unless otherwise noted in the award terms and conditions.

 You will only receive a financial aid award letter if you have been offered any form of financial aid at Teachers College.
 This typically only includes any scholarships, stipends or other fellowship awards becasue international students are not eligible to submit a FAFSA to receive federal financial aid.